-"In considering this matter, it is well to bear in mind that a Court of Law can have jurisdiction in connection with an election petition only in so far as jurisdiction has been conferred upon it by the Electoral Act, and that power...to deal with an election petition...and the extent of that power, must be found within the four corners of the Act."
+"In considering this matter, it is well to bear in mind that a Court of Law can have jurisdiction in connection with an election petition only in so far as jurisdiction has been conferred upon it by the Electoral Act, and that power... to deal with an election petition...and the extent of that power, must be found within the four corners of the Act."

-Drawing closer, home, it is clear that the Legislature conferred jurisdiction to the Courts to decide election matters through the Elections Order, No.2 of 1992, which repealed the previous legislative regime.
-It is accordingly clear that this is the instrument that the Court must primarily adhere to in determining this matter and then to have recourse to English law principles where a lacuna exists.
+Drawing closer, home, it is clear that the Legislature conferred jurisdiction to the Courts to decide election matters through the Elections Order, No.2 of 1992, which repealed the previous legislative

 Procedure for bringing election matters

-The l^{sl} Respondent contends that the Applicant has chosen a wrong vehicle to bring these proceedings.
+The 1st Respondent contends that the Applicant has chosen a wrong vehicle to bring these proceedings.
 It is clear from the format adopted by the Applicant that these proceedings are application proceedings governed by the provisions of Rule 6 (1), which read as follows;